karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ##### json specification file

 All of the paths and names listed above must be specified in a json file, and the local path to this json file is the only parameter that is required when running the <span class='module'>OSSL_mlmodel.py</span> script.
-The json specifiction file for modelling the data over Sweden that were [downloaded](../spectrodata-OSSL4ML01-download) and then [imported](../spectrodata-OSSL4ML02-arrange) looks like this:
+The json specification file for modelling the data over Sweden that were [downloaded](../spectrodata-OSSL4ML01-download) and then [imported](../spectrodata-OSSL4ML02-arrange) looks like this:

 ```
 {